-Intraspecific suppression has already been considered in many ecological systems~\cite{SF_MacArthur, SF_Chesson, SF_stability1, SF_stability2}, showing an important role in the stability of the coexistence of consumer and resource species.
-However, such studies have focused on two~\cite{SF_stability1} or three~\cite{SF_stability2} species representing each tropic level rather than how many consumer species can survive with respect to the available resource kinds.
-Even though it is well known that intraspecific suppression can stabilize the coexistence between a resource and a consumer species, the extension of intraspecific suppression's role in fostering diversity beyond the CEP within large ecosystems containing a large number of different species and resources is a non-trivial endeavor.
-By integrating intraspecific suppression into GCRM, we have demonstrated intraspecific suppression has the capability to augment biodiversity beyond the constraints of the CEP, particularly in resource-rich environments.
-This enhancement occurs through the suppression of dominant species emergence.
+Intraspecific suppression has long been considered in many ecological systems~\cite{SF_MacArthur, SF_Chesson, SF_stability1, SF_stability2}, showing an important role in the stability of the coexistence of consumer and resource species.
+However, such studies have focused on two~\cite{SF_stability1} or three~\cite{SF_stability2} species representing each trophic level rather than how many consumer species can survive with respect to the available resources.
+Even though it is well known that intraspecific suppression can stabilize the species' coexistence, when combined with environmental factors, quantitatively determining how much intraspecific suppression fosters diversity in large ecological systems with many different consumers and resources has been a nontrivial endeavor.
+By integrating intraspecific suppression into GCRM, we have demonstrated that the suppression has the capability to augment biodiversity beyond the constraints of the number of resource kinds, particularly in resource-rich environments.